Al-khizana al-hasaniyya

 Manuscripts

-While browsing the index and the catalogs, don’t forget to note down the shelfmarks and titles on a sheet of paper (this will become handy later).
+While browsing the index and the catalogs, don’t forget to note your shelfmarks and titles on a sheet of paper (this will come in handy later).

 Ordering your material